-\textbf{Metrics.} We evaluate the approach using various quality metrics.
-First, we compute the test-loss (or perplexity), which evaluates the likelihood of the reference captions under the trained model.
-Second, we use natural language generation quality metrics (BLEU-$n$, ROUGE, METEOR) \cite{papineni2002bleu, lin2004rouge, banerjee2005meteor} based on $n$-gram matching between predicted and target sentences.
-We also leverage the latter proposed CIDEr, SPICE and SPIDEr \cite{vedantam2015cider, anderson2016spice, liu2017improved} metrics, which show higher correlation with human evaluation for captioning tasks.
-Finally, we use Sentence-BERT (sBERT) \cite{reimers2019sentence, zhou2022can} for embedding comparison.
-We consider sentence-based oracle evaluation for these metrics (see e.g., \cite[Sec.\,4.3]{lee2016stochastic} or \cite{labbe2022my}).
-To evaluate the diversity of the generated captions, we consider: Div-$n$, which compares the number of distinct $n$-grams against the number of $n$-grams for a set of generated captions as in \cite{mei2022diverse} and Self-BLEU (mBLEU-4), which computes BLEU similarity scores between generated captions \cite{zhu2018texygen}.
+\textbf{Metrics.} We evaluate both quality and diversity.
+For quality, we report test-loss and standard Natural Language Generation metrics (BLEU, ROUGE, METEOR) \citep{papineni2002bleu, lin2004rouge, banerjee2005meteor}, and captioning-specific scores (CIDEr, SPICE, and SPIDEr) \citep{vedantam2015cider, anderson2016spice, liu2017improved}, which better correlate with human judgments in captioning.
+We also use Sentence-BERT \citep{reimers2019sentence}.
+We consider sentence-based oracle evaluation for these metrics (see \citet{lee2016stochastic, labbe2022my}).
+For diversity, we used mBLEU-4 \citep{mei2022diverse}, measuring similarity across generated captions \citep{zhu2018texygen}.

-\textbf{Baselines.} To validate our approach, we compare it against a maximum likelihood baseline (\texttt{LoRA-MLE}) trained using \eqref{eq:teacher_forcing}, under the same conditions as the ones considered for our multi-hypothesis model.
+\textbf{Baselines.} We compare \texttt{LoRA-MCL} against the MLE baseline (\texttt{LoRA-MLE}) trained using \eqref{eq:teacher_forcing}, under the same conditions as the ones considered for our multi-hypothesis model.
 Specifically, both models use the same LoRA configuration, the same number of trainable parameters (the LoRA rank for the baseline is $K\times$ larger to this end), and the same number of iterations.
 We also considered a Mixture of Low Rank Experts \cite{muqeethsoft, wumixture, li2024mixlora} (\texttt{LoRA-MoE}) as a baseline.
 See Apx.~\ref{secapp:training_methods} for more details on the training methods.
 At inference time, for each decoding method applied to the baseline that returns $K$ sentences, we decode the same number of candidates with \texttt{LoRA-MCL}.
-When evaluating Maximum A Posteriori methods --greedy, beam search \cite{beamSearch} and diverse beam search \cite{vijayakumar2018diverse}--, we ensure a consistent computational budget by aligning the number of forward passes.
+When evaluating MAP methods such as greedy, beam search (BS) \citep{beamSearch}, and diverse beam search (DBS) \citep{vijayakumar2018diverse}, we ensure a consistent computational budget by aligning the number of forward passes.
 In this case, if \texttt{LoRA-MLE} or \texttt{LoRA-MoE} uses a beam size of $B$, our model uses a beam size of $\frac{B}{K}$ per hypothesis.
 Finally, we experimented with Test-Time Augmentation (TTA) \cite{wang2019aleatoric} with \texttt{LoRA-MLE} in Audio Captioning, applying SpecAugment \cite{park2019specaugment} $K$ times to the input Spectrogram to expect diverse outputs.
 We refer to Apx.~\ref{apx:decoding} for more details on all decoding methods.